 RM: Honestly, I kinda lost count a couple of years ago.
 It was over 50 at that time so I’m guessing somewhere around 75 different cities or towns.
-My initial goal was to make at least one print for all 52 states – I’m getting close along with a handful of international cities.
+My initial goal as Storm Print City was to make at least one print for all 52 states – I’m getting close along with a handful of international cities.

 The designs often vary in each city and they also use the same designs or very similar elements.
 Many cities have designs and symbols unique to the specific region for instance: Memphis has a Steamboat, Nashville has a record, New Orleans has a pelican, Philly has a keystone, and so on.
 In the more modern designs, you’ll see messages like “Drains to Waterways” and cons of fish.
 This tells you it’s a drain that goes directly to a water source.
 If you ask me, those messages should be bigger (and painted brightly).

 I’m more drawn to the history, stories, and local markings rather than the details of the actual design.
 150 years ago, most cities had multiple foundries pouring and casting iron products almost exclusively for their neighborhoods.
 Today, there are less than 5 total that I know still producing covers in the U.S. Most modern cities are using the same design produced in the same foundry just with a different name or function written on it.

 I look for the oldest or most unique pieces I can find.
 Iron that has the foundry’s name on it, maybe an address, and if I’m really lucky – a date.
 There’s nothing cooler than printing an antique piece of iron on the same block it was made over a century ago.

 EL: Have cops ever hassled you while you were trying to make one of these prints for Storm Print City?
 If so, what happened?
 I could totally see plenty of folks just walk by, including cops, without necessarily thinking twice about it!